UBC-MDS/prepackR/README.md

 ### `splitter`

-This function does not currently exist in R. However, the function [sample](https://www.rdocumentation.org/packages/base/versions/3.5.2/topics/sample) from the [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) package.
+This function does not currently exist in R. However, the function [sample](https://www.rdocumentation.org/packages/base/versions/3.5.2/topics/sample) from the [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) package will be relevant.
 Specifically, it returns a random subset of an input vector based on a specified size.
 In order apply a random split to the training/testing data based on a specified percentage, we will need to leverage this function.

 ### `stdizer`